Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 # Step 2: Visual elements

 Many visual elements can be added to the basic code viewed in Step 1.
-This Step shows how to use visual elements like charts, sliders and tables and implement them in the GUI.
+This Step shows how to use visual elements like charts, sliders, and tables, and implement them in the GUI.

 ## Visual elements